 Rasmus Corlin Christensen

-2008-2011: Bachelor of Science (B.Sc.) in International Business and Politics, Copenhagen Business School (with exchange stay at Bentley University, Massachusetts, USA)
+2008-2011: BSc in International Business and Politics, Copenhagen Business School.

 2016-: PhD Fellow, Copenhagen Business School.

 2015-2016: Senior Consultant, KPMG.

 2014-2015: Research assistant to Leonard Seabrooke and Duncan Wigan, Copenhagen Business School.

 2011-2013: Policy Officer, Danish Ministry of Finance.

 (2017) International Political Economy, MSc International Business and Politics, lecturer.